MicroStrategy/rest-api-docs/docs/common-workflows/administration/manage-bookmarks/manage-bookmarks.md

 ---
 title: Manage Bookmarks
-Description: Manage bookmarks using the MicroStrategy REST API.
+Description: Manage bookmarks using the Strategy REST API.
 ---

 You can use REST API requests to manage bookmarks: